 Jason Link, Ph.D.

+Dr. Link has served at NOAA for over 25 years and holds an adjunct faculty position at the School for Marine Science and Technology at the University of Massachusetts and executive leadership certificates from the Harvard Kennedy School and Key Program at the American University.
+He is a Frohlich Fellow, a fellow of the American Institute of Fishery Research Biologists and has received the Fisheries Society of the British Isles Medal for significant advances in fisheries science, along with a Department of Commerce Bronze medal.
 Dr. Link received his B.S. from Central Michigan University and his Ph.D. from Michigan Technological University.
-Dr. Link holds an adjunct faculty position at the School for Marine Science and Technology at the University of Massachusetts.
-He is a fellow of the American Institute of Fishery Research Biologists and has received the Fisheries Society of the British Isles Medal for significant advances in fisheries science and a Department of Commerce Bronze medal.